-64 Comparable to our 2016 study 'The Foreign Fighters Phenomenon in the European Union: Profiles, Threats & Policies' (commissioned by the Netherlands National Coordinator for Security and Counterterrorism) or the 2017 study for the European Parliament's Committee on Civil Liberties, Justice and Home Affairs (LIBE) 'The European Union's Policies on Counter-Terrorism: Relevance, Coherence and Effectiveness' (both implemented in our capacity as ICCT fellows).
+26 Comparable to our 2016 study 'The Foreign Fighters Phenomenon in the European Union: Profiles, Threats & Policies' (commissioned by the Netherlands National Coordinator for Security and Counterterrorism) or the 2017 study for the European Parliament's Committee on Civil Liberties, Justice and Home Affairs (LIBE) 'The European Union's Policies on Counter-Terrorism: Relevance, Coherence and Effectiveness' (both implemented in our capacity as ICCT fellows).

-65 Examples being the International Crimes Database, the Asser Nexus on Conflict and Crime, the lectures series on international humanitarian law (HILAC) and international criminal law (SCL), the Inter-University Programme in Lebanon and the Washington College of Law Summer Programme.
+27 Examples being the International Crimes Database, the Asser Nexus on Conflict and Crime, the lectures series on international humanitarian law (HILAC) and international criminal law (SCL), the Inter-University Programme in Lebanon and the Washington College of Law summer programme.

-is to further develop the recently launched Asser Nexus on Conflict and Crime, an internet platform that brings together all Asser Institute's knowledge products in the inter-related fields of international humanitarian law, international criminal law, transnational criminal law and legal aspects of countering terrorism.
-In the coming years, we aim to become the hub for anyone interested in the many fields in which we are active.
+in the many fields in which we are active.
 One way to achieve this, is by reviving our correspondents' reports.
-We will further expand our potential target audiences, which traditionally consist of university students and criminal justice professionals, to include high school students66 and the public at large.
+We will further expand our potential target audiences, which traditionally consist of university students and criminal justice professionals, to include high school students28 and the public at large.
 We will also continue to work with journalists, as they can counter disinformation and protect the public interest.
 Currently, we are already involved in substantive work on freedom of expression, together with the NGO Free Press Unlimited and UNESCO in our Forum of Legal Actors on Freedom of Expression.
 And we work with the media in the context of our research on counter-terrorism measures which can severely impact not only minorities, but also humanitarian organisations, human rights groups and journalists/publicists.
 Our dissemination methods will become more diversified.
-Examples of this are the translation of more complicated knowledge products into accessible visuals and podcasts67 - including bitesize chunk podcasts on for instance international humanitarian law and international criminal law for the Asser Nexus on Conflict and Crime - and by publishing op-eds in (inter)national media.
+Examples of this are the translation of more complicated knowledge products into accessible visuals and podcasts29 - including bitesize chunk podcasts on for instance international humanitarian law and international criminal law for the Asser Nexus on Conflict and Crime - and by publishing op-eds in (inter)national media.